Are you ready to separate finances fairly

 Not with me - my fees are fixed and fully transparent.

-The only additional costs are standard government fees:
+The only extra costs are standard court fees:

 - £60 to submit your Consent Order to court

-Depending on your situation , you may also need to pay for:
+Depending on your circumstances, you may also need to pay for:

-- Your pension provider (if pension funds are shared)
+- Fees from your pension provider (if pensions are shared)

 - A conveyancer (if one of you keeps the family home)

-When you book an initial chat, I’ll walk you through exactly what applies in your case - so there are no surprises - and you can make confident, informed decisions every step of the way.
+When you book a call, I’ll walk you through exactly what applies to your situation so there are no surprises.

 5. What does 'Freelance Solicitor' mean?

-Since November 2019, the Solicitors Regulation Authority has allowed solicitors like me to offer legal services directly to the public - rather than working for a traditional law firm.
+Since November 2019, the Solicitors Regulation Authority has allowed solicitors like me to work directly to the public, without needing to be based in a traditional law firm.

-If you’re here, you’re probably looking for a calmer, more cooperative way to finalise your divorce - one that protects your future and allows you both to move forward with dignity.
+You’re probably looking for a calmer, more cooperative way to finalise your divorce - one that protects your future, keeps things fair, and allows you both to move forward with dignity.

-Because I believe that when the divorce process is handled respectfully, it opens the way for a peaceful post-divorce relationship - for you, your family and everyone connected to your life.
+When the divorce process is handled fairly, it creates the foundation for a more peaceful future for you, your children, and your wider family.

-If that’s the kind of ending you want, I’d be honoured to help you create it.
+If that’s the kind of ending you want, I’d be honoured to help you get there.